Shooting-Supplies-Ltd/ss-gridsome/src/blog/tippmann-arms-m4-pro-s.md

 # **Tippmann Arms M4 22 Pro-S**

 The Tippmann Arms M4-22 Pro-S is a premium .22 caliber semi-automatic rifle, with aluminium upper and lower receivers and all of the features of a true M4.
+Largely mil-spec compatible and will accept most AR15 stocks, guards and sights.

+****

 ![Tippmann Arms Pro S](https://res.cloudinary.com/shooting-supplies/image/upload/v1573223187/Blog/Gun-Of-The-Week-Tippmann-Arms-Pro-S.jpg)

-The Tippmann Arms Pro-S is largely mil-spec compatible and will accept most AR15 stocks, guards and sights.
+****

-## Pro-S Features
+## **Pro-S Features**

 - Composite Free Float Handguard
 - 12.5” 4150 Solid Steel Barrel with Parkerized Finish